 The CSI Accreditation Commission includes six volunteer members from regions around the US, who serve for six-year terms.
 The Commissioners give their time and energy for this important work because they demonstrate a passion for Christian education and a strong desire to see Christian education grow, remain, and be dynamic.

-“I very much appreciated the productive, collaborative, and supportive nature of the meeting in addition to accomplishing the work necessary to approve all these great schools for accreditation,” said Sheryl Jo, director of school improvement, describing the two-day meeting with the Commission.
+“I very much appreciated the productive, collaborative, and supportive nature of the meeting in addition to accomplishing the work necessary to approve all these great schools for accreditation,” said Sheryl Jo, director of accreditation, describing the two-day meeting with the Commission.
 “All of the people on the Commission come with rich, diverse experience, which comes alive when we’re talking about issues relating to accreditation—and that is just one of the pieces of the meeting that excites me and brings me back to the office with renewed energy and excitement to do my work.”

 Mary Patterson, current Commission member and the principal of the accredited Newton Christian School in Newton, Iowa, describes the CSI accreditation process as a healthy one where schools can assess their mission, effectiveness, and validity.